aywrite/nix-config/README.md

 ### Config
 - The organisation of my nix files are based on [Hugo Reeves' blog post](https://hugoreeves.com/posts/2019/nix-home)
-- Some of the ideas and files for my nix config are based on [Daniel K's - nix-home](https://github.com/danieldk/nix-home)
+- Some of the ideas and files for my nix configuration are based on [Daniel K's - nix-home](https://github.com/danieldk/nix-home)
 - My original dotfiles (pre nix) were based on [Nick Plekhanov's Dotfiles](https://github.com/nicksp/dotfiles)

 ### Window Manager